 Advisors in the Department of Social Sciences work closely and collaboratively with you to find appropriate and fulfilling courses.
 They will also help you integrate experiences such as study abroad, internships, or Washington semesters into your degree program.
 You are also encouraged to talk with an advisor if you are a new or transfer student interested in one of the Department's degree programs or in pursuing a double major or a minor.

-- Degree program: Social Sciences; Law and Society Concentration
+- Degree program: Social Sciences; Policy, Law and Society Concentration

 - Minor program: Law & Society and Social & Behavior Studies